Oli-Ross/timetrack/Readme.md

 ARCHIVE_DIR = Path("/tmp")
 ```

-`TIMETRACK_DB` is the storage location of the SQLite database.
+`TIMETRACK_DB` is the storage location of the SQLite database (make sure to use an absolute path).
 `STATUSBAR_FILE` is the file that gets an ultra-short stat on the current running task on each invocation.
 `ARCHIVE_DIR` is where `task print` stores the weekly human-readable reports in Markdown format.